guillaumeblaquiere/eventsync/README.md

 are in  the `events` list
 * `numberOfEvents` is the number of events in the trigger's observation period.
 Can be different of the number of events in the `events` list
 * `minNbOfOccurrence` is the value set in the configuration to consider the endpoint valid
+* `eventToSend` is the value set in the configuration to define the event to add in the generated event sync message
 * `events` is the array of `Event` according to the configuration

 ### Event